 In addition to legislation, the guidelines published by the Ministry of the Environment are followed.
-Guidelines for environmental protection in peat mining is a handbook representing general guidelines for all peat production operations.15 The Guidelines for the monitoring of peat production handbook presents ways to monitor discharge and the impact of production on the environment.16 There is also a handbook on what nature censuses should be carried out in the planned peat production area before applying for a permit.17
+Guidelines for environmental protection in peat mining is a handbook representing general guidelines for all peat production operations.
+The Guidelines for the monitoring of peat production handbook presents ways to monitor discharge and the impact of production on the environment.
+There is also a handbook on what nature censuses should be carried out in the planned peat production area before applying for a permit.
+The permit of the ministry of the Environment are followed.